-Establishing an event hashtag will make it easier for you to follow the posts, but it’s always advisable to keep a Twitter search for your event running as well in case someone tweets without using the official hashtag.
+Establishing an event hashtag will make it easier for you to follow the posts.
+Still, it’s always advisable to keep a Twitter search for your event running in case someone tweets without using the official hashtag.

 Follow your own hashtag, like, repost and reply to uuser-generated content to keep people motivated and make them feel that their contributions are appreciated.

-Put the official hashtag on speaker slides and make sure the MC mentions it and encourages people to post.
+Put the official hashtag on speaker slides and ensure the MC mentions it and encourages people to post.
 To engage your audience further, you can take questions via social media and have the MC pose them to the speakers on stage.

 Easily create a physical social wall by pulling up your Walls.io URL and displaying your wall on a TV screen or via a beamer.
 Place a couple of standing tables in front of the screen to encourage attendees to congregate and get to know each.
 The social wall will function as an icebreaker.